codeceptjs/CodeceptJS/docs/helpers.md

 ## WebDriverIO Example

 Next example demonstrates how to use WebDriverIO library to create your own test action.
-Method `seeAuthenication` will use `client` instance of WebDriverIO to get access to cookies.
+Method `seeAuthentication` will use `client` instance of WebDriverIO to get access to cookies.
 Standard NodeJS assertion library will be used.

 ```js